 Pupils receive regular reports.
 This is a summary of their performance in all their subjects.

 Progress - Teachers will inform parents/carers of progress in each subject.
 There are three different judgements (we call them Progress Indicators): Strong, Standard and Concern.

 Attendance & Punctuality - The school will inform parents/carers of their child's overall attendance & punctuality.

 Commitment - Teachers are asked to feedback on commitment to learning.
 For each aspect of commitment, teachers will give a grade from 4 (excellent) to 1 (serious cause for concern):

 - Effort (how hard pupils are trying in lessons)

 - Behaviour (not only how well pupils behave but also their attitude to learning e.g. asking questions; keeping going when things are tough; helping other pupils)

-- Home Learning (the quality of work that is completed at home including revision for assessments and exams)
+- Own Your Learning (the quality of work that is completed at home including revision for assessments and exams)

-Once pupils start Gladesmore Community School, parents / carers are asked to download the SIMS App.
-If pupils are allowed to have a mobile phone, they can also download the SIMS app.
-This provides regular and daily updates e.g. notifying pupils if they have been awarded an attendance certificate, have achieved a Merit or a Distinction in a school exam or, less positively, alert parents if a minor incident has occurred.
+Once pupils start Gladesmore Community School, parents / carers are asked to download the EduLink App.
+If pupils are allowed to have a mobile phone, they can also download the EduLink app.
+This provides regular and daily updates e.g. notifying pupils if they have been awarded an attendance certificate or to alert parents/carers to a minor incident.